Fight Your Speeding Ticket or Plead Guilty?Posted on

 - Careless & Imprudent Driving = 2 to 4 points

 - Leaving The Scene of an Accident = 6 to 12 points

 - Driving Without Insurance = 4 points

-- Stop Sign Violation = 2 points
+- Stop Sign Violation = 1 to 2 points

 You Can Attend Traffic School To Remove Points From Your Driving Record